-Third, we bring in the concept of informal institutions.
+Fourth, we bring in the concept of informal institutions as potentially mitigating the links between conflict and food insecurity.
 We understand informal institutions, particularly in fragile states, to be mechanisms that constrain or enable behavior but that do so outside of public or officially sanctioned channels (Helmke and Levitsky 2004, 727).
 This includes the capacity to enforce contracts, resolve disputes, and sanction behavior outside of state-based mechanisms.
 Non-state institutions can fulfill these roles by providing information about traders to potential and actual counterparties, building reputations for traders so they can minimize transaction costs with people they do not know, and punish defecting traders through damage to their reputations (Clay, 1997; Greif, 1993; Johnson, McMillan, & Woodruff, 2002; McMillan & Woodruff, 1999a, 1999b; Milgrom, North, & Weingast, 1990).
-Informal institutions (or more accurately, informal ties that are not captured by formal state-based institutions) can mitigate the problems associated with formal institutions.
-(Aker, Klein, O'Connell, & Yang, 2014), for instance, in a paper on agricultural prices in Niger and Nigeria find that the interaction between ethnicity and borders can lead to drastic price dispersion: close-by markets on either side of the border showed large price dispersion.
+Informal institutions (or more accurately, informal ties that are not captured by formal state-based institutions) can mitigate the problems created by the lack of formal institutions, or even those caused by conflict (Aker, Klein, O'Connell, & Yang, 2014), for instance, in a paper on agricultural prices in Niger and Nigeria find that the interaction between ethnicity and borders can lead to drastic price dispersion: close-by markets on either side of the border showed large price dispersion.
 This dispersion was mitigated when the cross-border markets were controlled by the same ethnic group.
 Conversely, markets within Niger controlled by different ethnic groups had the same price dispersion as markets in different countries, suggesting that co-ethnicity can function as an important informal lubricant in market transactions in situations where formal institutions are not strong.

-Since it is difficult to measure the functioning of informal institutions directly, we look at whether levels of market integration (or dispersion), or the changes in levels of market integration over time, are more or less than expected given the structural impediments to integration.
-In cases where price transmission continues to exist across distance, and even across battle lines in the case of conflict.
+Since it is difficult to measure the functioning of informal institutions directly, we look at whether levels of market integration (or dispersion), or the changes in levels of market integration over time, are more or less than expected given the structural impediments to integration, including across battle lines in the case of conflict.
 Our earlier work (Hastings et al., 2022), for instance, finds that price transmission in Somalia is surprisingly robust, which hints at the extent to which informal institutions are functioning, or even obviating formal institutions.
 A potential explanation for this is that informal institutions that allow Somalis to build trust, exchange information, and enforce contracts have flourished in Somalia in the wake of the collapse of centralized political authority, and that allow Somalis to do business across barriers that retard, but do not completely sever, the movement of information, goods and people between markets.
 Somalis’ ability to soldier on in the face of conflict is notable.
-This project, in effect, allows us to externally test the validity of the aforementioned claims based on the analysis conducted in a single, albeit arguably the world’s most conflict-prone country.
+Conversely, some types of conflict may themselves be examples of informal links and ties that may mitigate market disruptions, For example, farmers’ protests across a country may show a network of people and communication across a country’s territory, and even a rebel group’s activity within a given territory may suggest alternative governance in part of a country that could facilitate market integration within a part of a country.

 Methodology